stefanbuttigieg/termx-quick-start/README.md

 - Open [`http://localhost:4200`](http://localhost:4200) in your web browser.

 # Demo
 You can use the [TermX development environment](https://termx.kodality.dev/) instead.

+# KeyCloak
+Follow KeyCloak installation and configuration [instructions](keycloak/README.md) if you need authentication in the your environment.

 # Advanced setup and Troubleshooting